ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_runner_to_downstream.md

 ## Payload Formats

-The downstream payload format is set using the `version` that was provided in the launch token, currently one v2 is supported.
+The downstream payload format is set using the `version` that was provided in the launch token, currently only v2 is supported.
 This is not to be confused with runner's `data_version` which is responsible for the structure of the `data` property within the payload.

 The v2 payload format is documented below.